loremipson/spectral/README.md

 ## Development

-Once Spectral is cloned down, change into the directory and run `npm install`.
+Once Spectral is cloned down, change into the directory and run:

+    npm install

 You should be familiiar with this, assuming you installed Ghost.
-Once your node modules have finished, run `grunt`.
+Once your node modules have finished, run:

+    grunt

 Grunt will start "watching" your files for changes.

 By default, Grunt watches for SASS files under the `assets/sass` directory with the .sass extension.
-If you'd like to change that, or use .scss instead, you can modify the `Gruntfile.js` accordingly.
+If you'd like to change that, you can modify the `Gruntfile.js` accordingly.
 Any SASS file prefixed with an underscore won't be compiled as a separate .css file, so you can create and import them, making it more modular.